beuluis/nestjs-chatter-patrol/README.md

 Most functionality follows the `opt-out` principle.
 So you need to specifically whitelist stuff.

-Another important design is that it crashed loud.
-This is done to not fail silently since sanitation is an important part of the app that should not fail.
+Another important design decision is to crash loudly, this avoid sanitation errors and issues happening unnoticed and posing a threat to your app´s integrity.

 ## Installation